iamthatguylook/Penetration-Testing-Notes/Active Directory Enumeration & Attacks .md

 - Leverage an SMB NULL session to retrieve a complete list of domain users from the domain controller.
 - Utilize an LDAP anonymous bind to query LDAP anonymously and pull down the domain user list.
-- Use a tool such as Kerbrute to validate users utilizing a word list from sources such as the statistically-likely-usernames GitHub repo, or create a list of potentially valid users using tools like linkedin2username.
+- Use a tool such as Kerbrute to validate users utilizing a word list from sources such as the **statistically-likely-usernames GitHub repo**, or create a list of potentially valid users using tools like **linkedin2username**.
 - Use a set of credentials from a Linux or Windows attack system provided by our client or obtained through other means, such as LLMNR/NBT-NS response poisoning using Responder, or a successful password spray using a smaller wordlist.

 ### Domain Password Policy